 *Be sure to purchase probiotics made in the USA because the FDA regularly inspects the facilities and the manufacturing claims.

-We proudly manufacture FloraTummys right here in the USA and test our products for gluten, including wheat, rye, oats, and barley.
+We proudly manufacture FloraTummys here in the USA and test our products for gluten, including wheat, rye, oats, and barley.